Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Experiment

 \subsection{Prediction Accuracy}

 Precision, recall, and F1 score are calculated for each subset, and the average results are presented in Tab.~\ref{Tab:pred}, where the best performance is highlighted in bolded, and if CoLLaTe achieves the best performance we underline the best performance among baselines.
 In the table, ``prec" and ``rec" denote precision and recall, while ``OmniAnom" and ``AnomalyTr" represent ``OmniAnomaly" and ``AnomalyTransformer", respectively.
 As sigLLM is specifically designed for univariate time series, it cannot be applied to the Mustang, Flight 1 and Flight 2 datasets, and therefore, its performance on these datasets is not included.
+In Tab.~\ref{Tab:pred}, We test the performance of CoLLaTe under different distribution assumptions: Gaussian Mixture Model and Half-Gaussian.
 As shown in Tab.~\ref{Tab:pred}, CoLLaTe achieves the highest F1 scores across all four datasets.
 In this table, GPT-4 represents the LLM method employing the set-up-pitch prompt, which is the LLM component of CoLLaTe.
 By comparing the performance of GPT-4 with other LLM-based anomaly detection methods, such as sigLLM and LLMAD, it becomes evident that the set-up-pitch prompt significantly enhances the anomaly detection accuracy of the LLM.
 In Fig.~\ref{fig:perfDis}, we plot the precision and recall corresponding to the best F1 scores as coordinates to illustrate the performance distribution of CoLLaTe, GPT-4, and CoLLaTe$^\star$.
 The figure reveals that both the LLM and the TSADM (CoLLaTe$^\star$) tend to suffer from either low precision or low recall.
 In contrast, CoLLaTe demonstrates strong performance on both metrics.
 This observation confirms that CoLLaTe enables effective collaboration between the TSADM and the LLM, resulting in superior overall performance.